 The technical requirements for DPoE Networks are driven by three factors.
-The first set of requirements is for backoffice compatibility with existing DOCSIS infrastructure and DOCSIS-based operations, administration, maintenance, and provisioning.
+The first set of requirements is for back-office compatibility with existing DOCSIS infrastructure and DOCSIS-based operations, administration, maintenance, and provisioning.
 The second set of requirements is for specific services.
-The third set of requirements is built on support for existing [802.3ah] and [802.3av] specifications and products.
+The third set of requirements is built on support for existing [802.3] EPON related specifications and products.